AlessioGr/payload-plugin-lexical/README.md

 ```

 ## Todo-list:
-[ ] Ability to add custom fields to uploads like captions
+- [ ] Ability to add custom fields to uploads like captions
-[ ] (relationship node?)
+- [ ] (relationship node?)
-[ ] Update slash commands to reflect the toolbar
+- [ ] Update slash commands to reflect the toolbar
-[ ] Fix internal collection search for internal link editor
+- [ ] Fix internal collection search for internal link editor
-[ ] Edit Upload Button
+- [ ] Edit Upload Button
-[ ] Improve design & UX of links
+- [ ] Improve design & UX of links
+- [ ] lazy loading lexical editor to reduce load times. or maybe just the images?
+- [X] Add wordcount, charactercount & preview to the json output
+- [ ] New format/node: "highlight"